MRVSmartNetworks/container_loading_heuristics/solver/group22/README.md

   - Build a slice
   - Push each stack in the slice towards the $-x$ direction (as much as possible)

-Stack creation is done following a simple heuristic algorithm.
+Stack creation is done following a simple heuristic algorithm, which solves the Cutting Stock problem.

 <img src="./img_md/perimeter_sol_represent.jpeg" alt="Definition of the perimeter" style="width: 500px"/>